JhaymarcYulip/app-dev/README.md

 **My Favorite movie series**
-1. Money Heist
+1. Money Heist 🏦
-2. Alice in borderland
+2. Alice in borderland🎴
-3. The 100
+3. The 100 🌍